YarneD-1952226/A-Multimodal-AI-Driven-GUI-Framework-for-Dynamic-User-Adaptation/backend/benchmarks/readme.md

-# SIF Sequential Benchmark Kit
+# SIF Sequential Benchmark Toolkit

 This kit is tailored for a **sequential** FastAPI/WebSocket backend.
 It sends events **one by one**, classifies responses, and measures round-trip latency.